 A Mother Cat: Best Piece of Evidence For Cat Love

-The strongest example of cat love is a mother and her kittens.
-The happiness and joy she displays, through purring and a look of contentment rival any human mother with her newborn baby.
-Those who argue that animals take care of their young merely because of instinct, have clearly not spent an evening with a cat as she carefully washes their little bodies from after-birth, from feces, from urine.
+The strongest example of cat love that I've seen is between a mother and her kittens.
+The happiness and joy she displays through purring and a look of contentment rival any human mother with her newborn baby.
+Those who argue that animals take care of their young merely because of instinct have clearly not spent an evening with a cat as she carefully washes their little bodies from after-birth, feces, and urine.

-As she lays for hours, belly to the side, forgoing food and movement for herself in order to satisfy these warm living bundles who have arrived straight from her belly.
-My cat, Jo, will beam up in me, eyes half-closed, when I come and look at her with her babies.
+As she lays for hours, belly to the side, she forgoes food and movement for herself in order to satisfy these warm living bundles who have arrived straight from her belly.
+My cat, Jo, will beam up at me, eyes half-closed, when I come and look at her with her babies.

 The most convincing example I have ever seen of cat love was of five cats that lived in my house a couple months ago.
 I have mentioned them already: Jo, the Mama cat, Shiloh, the other female cat, and three female kittens.

 First, a brief background: Shiloh was our first cat.
 We got her at eight months and were delighted with her.
 However, I was concerned that she wasn't getting enough attention with both of us working full-time, commuting, and trying to run our household.
 She was meowing a lot, and I thought a companion might do her good.
 Enter Jo.
 Jo was another female.
 We got her from a friend at my husband's work, and she couldn't have been more different than Shiloh if we'd brought her from another planet.